eco/ecox-lockup/README.md

 ## Background

 These contracts are designed to hold tokens until they are to be released to their beneficiaries according a preset vesting schedule, while allowing beneficiaries to stake and delegate the tokens such that they can still be used in governance.
-The cliff variant has a single unlock and has delegation designed to recieve tokens throughout its lifetime, while the chunked variant has several unlockes and is created with all tokens intended to be distributed to its beneficiary.
+The cliff variant has a single unlock and has delegation designed to receive tokens throughout its lifetime, while the chunked variant has several unlocks and is created with all tokens intended to be distributed to its beneficiary.
 Both variants also contain a clawback method that enables the admin to reclaim unvested tokens, usually in the case of loss of access to the beneficiary address.
 Beneficiary protection from this behavior must necessarily lie off-chain.

 ---
 ## API